Zimbra/zm-zimlet-guide/README.md

 ## Enable multipart/form-data on Zimbra Extensions

+If you are using a new installation of Zimbra 9, multipart/form-data is enabled by default and you can skip this step.

 Enable multipart-config on your test server to enable processing of JSON and binary files in a single HTTP request.
 Append the following:

 ```xml